-B. Collateralization - The City requires full collateralization of all City investments in accordance with the City's collateral agreement.
+Collateralization - The City requires full collateralization of all City investments in accordance with the City's collateral agreement.
 The City will allow the use of FDIC coverage as part of the calculation of full collateralization.
-Bank Qualification - To be considered as a depository for investments of City idle funds, the bank must meet the rates established by Federal Regulatory Standards for a "well capitalized" institution.
+Bank Qualification - To be considered as a depository for investments of City idle funds, the bank must be in compliance with Federal Regulatory Standards for a "well capitalized institution".
 Reports shall be provided to the Director of Finance on a quarterly basis.

-C. Funds managed by outside money managers will be held in trust for the City by a custodial bank under separate contract and will be administered in concurrence with the City's Investment and Cash Management Policy.
+B. Funds managed by outside money managers will be held in trust for the City by a custodial bank under separate contract and will be administered in concurrence with the City's Investment and Cash Management Policy.